curv3d/curv/ideas/kwlug/Language-Manifesto.rst

 "Entities must not be multiplied beyond necessity" -- Occam's Razor

-"Programming languages should be designed not by piling feature on top of feature, but by removing the weaknesses and restrictions that make additional features appear necessary.
+"Programming languages should be designed not by piling feature on top of feature, but by removing the weaknesses and restrictions that make additional features appear necessary."
-Scheme demonstrates that a very small number of rules for forming expressions, with no restrictions on how they are composed, suffice to form a practical and efficient programming language that is flexible enough to support most of the major programming paradigms in use today."
--- Scheme R3RS, 1986
+-- Revised³ Report on the Algorithmic Language Scheme, 1986

-"Most programming languages are partly a way of expressing things in terms of other things and partly a basic set of given things.
-The ISWIM (If you See What I Mean) system is a byproduct of an attempt to disentangle these two aspects in some current languages."
--- The Next 700 Programming Languages, P.J.
-Landin, 1966

 So the idea here is...